nasa/nos3/docs/wiki/Scenario_Low_Power.md

 ### Part B: Determining Modifications for Behavior
 Now that we've determined the scope, we need to consider what is necessary for these changes.
 The LC tables and RTS tables will need to be modified or added as shown in the FDC Check Scenario to add a new watchpoint at
 40% power, and to ensure it is activated.
-Then, any safe mode transitions need to add new commands to turn off all switches (including any that are not being currently).
+Then, any safe mode transitions need to add new commands to turn off all switches (including any that are not being currently used).
 Existing RTSs only turn switches 0 and 1 off, so new commands for switches 2 through 7 need to be added.
 The new Safe Mode Entry tables should also have switches 0 through 7 and any associated apps (in this case Sample and Star Tracker) turned off or disabled, respectively.